pjpscriv/pjpscriv.github.io/content/en/about.md

 ## Experience

+A bit of my work/education history:

 {{<list-experience>}}

 ## Colophon

 This site is built with [Hugo](https://gohugo.io) and hosted on [GitHub Pages](https://pages.github.com).
+The code is deployed through GitHub Actions using [this build action](https://github.com/marketplace/actions/hugo-setup), and [this deploy action](https://github.com/marketplace/actions/github-pages-action).
+The source code is hosted on [GitHub](https://github.com/pjpscriv/pjpscriv.github.io).

-The domain name was bought and is managed through [Namecheap](https://www.namecheap.com).
+The domain name was bought and is managed through [Hover](https://www.hover.com).

-The source code of this website is hosted on [GitHub](https://github.com/pjpscriv/pjpscriv.github.io).